kidsbits/KD3025-Kidsbits-STEM-/docs/3.kidspico/Smart Safe House_kidspico.md

 This thin film sensor is an analog input module.
 The previous modules we learned are all digital ones, so what is the difference between these two types?

-The digital modules can only input/output high or low (3.3V or 0V), while the analog ones can output any voltage value read by ADC analog ports within the range.
+The digital modules can only input/output high or low (3.3V or 0V), while the analog ones can output/input any voltage value read by ADC analog ports within the range of 0~5V.

 ![3601](media/3601.png)